Navideck/Universal-Volume/README.md

 ### Handling Different Volume Ranges

 Some devices may have varying volume ranges, such as 0 to 15 or 0 to 30.
-To handle this, you can use the volume in percentage methods:
+To handle this, you can use the "volume percentage" methods:

 ```kotlin
 // Get volume between 0 to 1 as a float value